Turnout among young voters key to Georgia Senate runoffs | Politics

 Turnout among young voters key to Georgia Senate runoffs

 Preethi Gowrishankar was never really politically active before this year.
-But watching the polarisation that has occurred during President Donald Trump's administration changed that.
-The 27-year-old data scientist put on a facemask and stood in line on a recent sunny but cold day in Atlanta to cast a ballot early for Democrats Jon Ossoff and Raphael Warnock ahead of Georgia's Jan.
-5 runoff elections that will determine control of the U.S. Senate.
+But watching polarisation increase during President Donald Trump's administration changed that.
+The 27-year-old data scientist put on a face mask and stood in line on a recent sunny but cold day in Atlanta to cast a ballot early for Democrats Jon Ossoff and Raphael Warnock ahead of Georgia's January 5 runoff elections that will determine control of the U.S. Senate.

 ALSO READ